GCCRC-dev/VelloziaMicrobiome/ShotgunData/README.md

   - Prepare Input Files with concatenate_interleave.sh
   - Sequence Data Concatenation and Interleaving Script
   - This script processes paired-end sequencing data by concatenating samples from different lanes (if applicable) and interleaving the resulting files.
 It requires BBMap's reformat.sh for interleaving.

+# concatenate_interleave.sh

+This script should be used to format the fastq files for running in the pipeline.sh.
+It processes the data by concatenating samples that were sequenced in different lanes and converting the forward and reverse reads into interleaved format.

 ## Requirements